openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 If a function type has the '``?``' mark for a parameter name, then this parameter and all parameters that follow (if any) are optional.
 Otherwise, a :index:`compile-time error` occurs.
 The actual type of the parameter is then a union of the parameter type and type ``undefined``.
-Note that this parameter has no default value.
+This parameter has no default value.

 .. code-block:: typescript
    :linenos: